CoPE-VideoLM: Leveraging Codec Primitives For Efficient Video Language Modeling: Ablation Study

 \subsection{Scaling to Higher Frame Rates}

-A key advantage of our tokenization is that P-frames are represented with only $N{=}8$ $\Delta$-tokens, compared to $M{=}210$ tokens for each I-frame, enabling higher effective frame rates under a constrained token budget.
+A key advantage of our tokenization is that P-frames are represented with only $N{=}8$ $\Delta$-tokens, compared to $M{=}196$ tokens for each I-frame, enabling higher effective frame rates under a constrained token budget.
 To study this trade-off, we increase the effective FPS from $1$ to $3$ by reducing the P-frame fusion window $s$ from $30$ to $10$ frames, thereby encoding finer-grained temporal changes at increasing token cost.
 We evaluate on TempCompass~\cite{liu2024tempcompass} and MVBench~\cite{li2024mvbench}, as both benchmarks are sensitive to temporal coverage.
-Increasing the frame rate leads to consistent gains on TempCompass (Tab.~\ref{tab:higher_fps}).
-This illustrates the benefit of denser temporal signals for fine-grained temporal reasoning.
-MVBench also improves with higher FPS, though the gains are more moderate.
+As shown in Tab.~\ref{tab:higher_fps}, both benchmarks improve from $1$ to $2$ FPS, with MVBench gaining over $1.8\%$ and TempCompass nearly $2\%$.
+However, performance slightly decreases at $3$ FPS on both benchmarks.
+We note that our model is trained exclusively with $s{=}30$ ($1$ FPS); the performance drop at higher frame rates likely reflects a train-test mismatch rather than a fundamental limitation, and could be addressed by training with varied fusion windows.
 Importantly, these improvements show that our framework enables a practical and flexible trade-off between temporal resolution and token efficiency that would be prohibitive with RGB representations.